NunoDiasMartins/100-days-of-code/log.md

 I was able to complete both in less than a hour.
 The first oneI didn't required any hint or help.
 For the second one I got the solution but expand the hints to confirm that I was in the good path and it was correct the initial solution, and help me clarify how to check th neighbors nodes.

+### Day 27: February 2, 2022

+**Today's Progress**:
+Complete one exercise from AlgoExpert
+**Thoughts:**
+Today I completed only one exercise from AlgoExpert, the get youngest common ancestor.
+Completed in less than 30 minutes.

 <!--

 ### Day 0: February 30, 2016 (Example 2)